fullcalendar/fullcalendar-react/README.md

         }
       ],
     }
-  }
+  };

   eventClicked = (eventClickInfo) => {
     alert('Event has been clicked!');
   }

   getView = () => {
-    const view = this.fullCalendar.current.calendar.getView(); // Use reference to call Full Calendar Methods alert('We are using FullCalendar Methods!');
+    // Use reference to call Full Calendar Methods const view = this.fullCalendar.current.calendar.getView();
+    alert('We are using FullCalendar Methods!');
   }